 4. No editorial transition in post

 You butt-cut in the editor.
-Even great-matched clips benefit from a 6-12 frame dissolve, J-cut (audio leads), or L-cut (audio trails).
+Even well-matched clips benefit from a 6-12 frame dissolve, a J-cut (audio leads), or an L-cut (audio trails).

-How to spot it: in your editor’s timeline, the cut is hard-edge.
+How to spot it: in your editor’s timeline, the cut is a hard edge.
 No dissolve, no audio overlap.

 5. Different generation models / styles

-How to spot it: check generation metadata.
-Different tools = inherent stylistic gap.
+How to spot it: check generation metadata or your export folder.
+Different tools mean an inherent stylistic gap.

 6. Skipping a “transition shot”